 The Qatar LNG backflip

 Look wherever you want, you are swamped by stories on the LNG wave that’s about to hit Europe.
-After almost a decade of neglect, Europe becomes the powerhouse of global LNG trade again not because of its vanilla qualities but rather because the old world is the last place where LNG exporters with no captive buyer can go.
+After almost a decade of neglect, Europe has become the powerhouse of global LNG trade again not because of its vanilla qualities but rather because the old world is the last place where LNG exporters with no captive buyer can go.

 I kicked that issue to death in other articles, and we will no doubt come back to the general topic many times as this will haunt us for a long while.
 For now, however, let’s concentrate on one of the fundamental core drivers of this oversupply situation.
 Everyone is going to stare with his eyes wide shut at the US and Australia for clues on what is going to happen over the next months – years – decades maybe.

-However, really understanding the kernel of truth in this whole madness requires us to take off the velvet gloves and pick apart the position of the most glorious of all LNG players – the Qataris.
+However, understanding the kernel of truth in this whole madness requires us to take off the velvet gloves and pick apart the position of the most glorious of all LNG players – the Qataris.
 Yes, you read alright.
 The superstars of the LNG trade are not at all bystanders in this game as their position is as precarious as many others.
 And they had it coming for a lot of years.

 Qatar is – for the time being – the biggest LNG seller.
 Soon they will be overtaken by the Aussies just like the Qataris overtook the Indonesians some couple of years ago.
-They will still remain one of the very large players for the foreseeable future so anything that happens to Qatar necessarily produces effect in the wider LNG world.
+They will remain one of the very large players for the foreseeable future so anything that happens to Qatar necessarily produces an effect in the wider LNG world.

 Those with memories of more than the last quarter might remember the original Qatari LNG marketing strategy.
 More than 10 years ago, they lived in their marvelous world of LNG scarcity where everyone had beaten a path to their doors and showered them with cash.
 And they did what people in such a luxurious position do.
-They divided the world (the LNG consuming world) into 3 regions which should each receive roughly a third of all available Qatari LNG.
+They divided the world (the LNG-consuming world) into 3 regions which should each receive roughly a third of all available Qatari LNG.

 A nice plan but then, something called the shale gas revolution made North America – once hailed as the El Dorado for LNG sellers – a dead land for them.
 With the onset of shale, the nice plan of the Qataris was mush.